 - iOS and Android applications for patients

-Video or audio conferencing is a best-for-patient option in every telemedicine app.
-A video consultation provides more benefits to users, but a video-based telemedicine app development solution considerably increases development costs.
+Video communication is a best-for-patient option in every telemedicine app.
+The one significant downside to video calls: a video-based telemedicine app development solution substantially increases development costs.

-- encrypt all browser-to-server connections using the https protocol
+- encrypt all browser-to-server connections using the HTTPS protocol

 - sign all requests with a short-lived token for user authentication